Saudi Arabia says it has a bright vision for the future, but that promise is already crumbling in the face of the dark reality of the present.

 Mohammed Bin Salman, the key architect behind Vision 2030, became Crown Prince of Saudi Arabia in July 2017 and will likely become the new King on the passing of his father, King Salman.

-Mohammed Bin Salman has been vocal about modernising Saudi Arabia, but his failure to address human rights in Vision 2030 and the power to approve the execution of 14 protesters after becoming Crown Prince in his father’s absence has left questions about his commitment to real reform.
+Mohammed Bin Salman has been vocal about modernising Saudi Arabia, but his failure to address human rights in Vision 2030 and the power to approve the execution of 18 young protesters after becoming Crown Prince in his father’s absence has left questions about his commitment to real reform.

 His drive to develop Saudi Arabia’s economy has also led to upheaval within Saudi Arabia.
 In October, Mohammed Bin Salman hosted business leaders and diplomats from around the world at the Ritz Carlton hotel in Riyadh for a Vision 2030 conference that became known as “Davos in the Desert”.
 Just a few weeks later, several dozen Saudi princes and businessmen were imprisoned in that same hotel on corruption charges.
 Those arrested are now reportedly buying their freedom by investing in Vision 2030 related programmes.